volodymyrhudyma/blog/content/blog/improve-your-state-handling-with-immer.md

 tag:
   - React
 promote: false
-metaDescription: Learn how to improve state handling in React applications by using immer - a library that is based on a copy-on-write mechanism.
+metaDescription: Learn how to improve state handling in React applications using immer - a library based on a copy-on-write mechanism.
 shareImage: /img/immer-in-react.jpg
-teaser: In React, state is treated as immutable and should never be modified directly, but either by using a helper function or overwriting the whole state object with a completely new one.
-In some cases this may be frustrating, because of having to...
+teaser: In React, state is treated as immutable and should never be modified directly, but either by using a helper function or by overwriting the entire state object with a completely new one.
+In some cases, this can be frustrating because you have to copy several nested levels of data to change only...
 date: 2021-05-02T08:12:00.000Z
 ---
-In React, state is treated as immutable and should never be modified directly, but either by using a helper function or overwriting the whole state object with a completely new one.
+In React, state is treated as immutable and should never be modified directly, but either by using a helper function or by overwriting the entire state object with a completely new one.

-In some cases this may be frustrating, because of having to copy multiple nested levels of data to modify just a small part.
+In some cases, this can be frustrating because you have to copy several nested levels of data to change only a small part.

 But there is a solution - using an [immer](https://immerjs.github.io/immer/), a package that allows you to work with immutable state in a more convenient way.

 ## Immer Overview

-Immer provides a helper function that takes a state as a parameter and produces a draft state, which can be modified directly and then creates a new state object based on all applied changes.
+Immer provides a helper function that takes a state as a parameter and produces a draft state that can be modified directly, and then creates a new state object based on all applied changes.

-Here is an image that shows exactly how the library works (taken from the [official documentation](https://immerjs.github.io/immer/)):
+Here is a picture showing exactly how the library works (taken from the [official documentation](https://immerjs.github.io/immer/)):

 ![Immer (taken from the official documentation)](/img/immer-4002b3fd2cfd3aa66c62ecc525663c0d.png "Immer (taken from the official documentation)")